qdrant/landing_page/qdrant-landing/content/articles/qdrant-1.3.x.md

         // of the looked up point, true by default "with_payload": ["title", "text"],
         // Options for specifying what to bring from the vector(s)
-        // of the looked up point, true by default "with_vector: false,
+        // of the looked up point, false by default "with_vector: false,
     }
 }